Indexes to immigration and shipping records

 We hold records of assisted immigrants from 1828-1896 to NSW which can provide valuable information such as native place and parents' names.
 Find out more »

 Other Shipping Indexes

 Available at the Mariners and Ships in Australian Waters website.

-Covering Shipping Inward lists from the Shipping Master's Office, lists for the 1850s, 1860s and 1870s are almost complete, 1880s and 1890s to follow.
+Passenger lists are almost complete from 1845 to 1900, with thousands more currently available in the intervening years to 1922.
 Searchable by person's name, vessel name, and date; includes transcribed passenger lists and links to scans of the original lists.